-As part of the 2014-2015 ESA Operoz study (van Weele et al., 2015) long-term monitoring ozone profile requirements have been re-evaluated and compared to the Phase-1 user requirements of the Ozone_cci project.
+As part of the Operoz study (ESA, 2015) long-term monitoring ozone profile requirements have been re-evaluated and compared to the user requirements during Phase-1 (2010-2013) of the Ozone_cci project.
 The Operoz study focused on the ozone profile user requirements at high vertical resolution.
-Some changes have been applied to the ozone profile requirements in Tables 9 and 10 below.
-The changes include:
+Important elements in this re-evaluation that have been taken on board in this document include:

-- Definition of Middle Atmosphere as the atmosphere above 30 km - Definition of Lower Stratosphere as the layer between the tropopause and 30 km - The tropopause is defined by the (pressure) altitude using the WMO temperature criterium (< 2K/km) or the (pressure) altitude above which the ozone mixing ratio continues to exceed 150 ppbv - A 8% (> 20 km) and 16% (< 20 km) target for daily 1-km resolution ozone profile information per 100 km in the lower stratosphere and an achievable requirement of 2-km resolution weekly profiles per 200 km - A 8% target for daily 2-km resolution ozone profile information per 200 km in the middle atmosphere and an achievable requirement of 4-km resolution weekly profiles per 400 km - A data unit requirement for ozone observations in volume mixing ratio and optionally also in partial column and/or provided with a co-located temperature profile
+- Definition of middle atmosphere as the atmosphere above 30 km. - Definition of lower stratosphere as the layer between the tropopause and 30 km. - The tropopause is defined by the (pressure) altitude using the WMO temperature criterium (< 2 K/km) or the (pressure) altitude above which the ozone mixing ratio continues to exceed 150 ppbv. - A 8% (> 20 km) and 16% (< 20 km) target for daily 1 km resolution ozone profile information per 100 km in the lower stratosphere and an achievable requirement of 2 km resolution weekly profiles per 200 km. - A 8% target for daily 2 km resolution ozone profile information per 200 km in the middle atmosphere and an achievable requirement of 4 km resolution weekly profiles per 400 km. - A data unit requirement for ozone observations in volume mixing ratio and optionally also in partial column and/or provided with a co-located temperature profile.